Cordatus Wealth Management LLC Sells 898 Shares of PayPal Holdings, Inc. (NASDAQ:PYPL)

-Cordatus Wealth Management LLC cut its stake in shares of PayPal Holdings, Inc. (NASDAQ:PYPL) by 7.5% during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Cordatus Wealth Management LLC lessened its stake in PayPal Holdings, Inc. (NASDAQ:PYPL) by 7.5% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 11,074 shares of the credit services provider’s stock after selling 898 shares during the period.
-PayPal accounts for about 1.0% of Cordatus Wealth Management LLC’s portfolio, making the stock its 22nd biggest position.
-Cordatus Wealth Management LLC’s holdings in PayPal were worth $2,689,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+PayPal makes up approximately 1.0% of Cordatus Wealth Management LLC’s holdings, making the stock its 22nd largest position.
+Cordatus Wealth Management LLC’s holdings in PayPal were worth $2,689,000 at the end of the most recent reporting period.

-Other hedge funds also recently modified their holdings of the company.
-Gleason Group Inc. acquired a new stake in shares of PayPal in the 1st quarter worth $25,000.
-Charter Oak Capital Management LLC purchased a new stake in shares of PayPal during the 4th quarter valued at approximately $26,000.
-JFS Wealth Advisors LLC raised its position in shares of PayPal by 646.7% during the 4th quarter.
-JFS Wealth Advisors LLC now owns 112 shares of the credit services provider’s stock valued at $26,000 after buying an additional 97 shares during the period.
-RWM Asset Management LLC purchased a new stake in shares of PayPal during the 4th quarter valued at approximately $27,000.
-Finally, Vantage Consulting Group Inc purchased a new stake in shares of PayPal during the 4th quarter valued at approximately $29,000.
-Institutional investors and hedge funds own 82.29% of the company’s stock.
+Several other institutional investors and hedge funds have also recently modified their holdings of PYPL.
+First Command Bank grew its holdings in PayPal by 2.0% during the first quarter.
+First Command Bank now owns 1,923 shares of the credit services provider’s stock valued at $467,000 after purchasing an additional 38 shares during the period.
+Tradewinds Capital Management LLC grew its holdings in PayPal by 3.5% during the first quarter.
+Tradewinds Capital Management LLC now owns 1,144 shares of the credit services provider’s stock valued at $278,000 after purchasing an additional 39 shares during the period.
+Focused Wealth Management Inc grew its holdings in PayPal by 6.6% during the fourth quarter.
+Focused Wealth Management Inc now owns 649 shares of the credit services provider’s stock valued at $152,000 after purchasing an additional 40 shares during the period.
+Princeton Global Asset Management LLC grew its holdings in PayPal by 8.1% during the fourth quarter.
+Princeton Global Asset Management LLC now owns 532 shares of the credit services provider’s stock valued at $125,000 after purchasing an additional 40 shares during the period.
+Finally, First Midwest Bank Trust Division grew its holdings in PayPal by 2.5% during the first quarter.
+First Midwest Bank Trust Division now owns 1,640 shares of the credit services provider’s stock valued at $398,000 after purchasing an additional 40 shares during the period.
+82.29% of the stock is owned by institutional investors.

-In other news, EVP Adele Louise Pentland sold 6,370 shares of PayPal stock in a transaction that occurred on Wednesday, February 17th.
-The shares were sold at an average price of $298.00, for a total value of $1,898,260.00.
-Following the transaction, the executive vice president now directly owns 52,907 shares of the company’s stock, valued at $15,766,286.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Mark Britto sold 1,152 shares of the business’s stock in a transaction that occurred on Friday, February 5th.
+In other news, EVP Mark Britto sold 1,152 shares of PayPal stock in a transaction that occurred on Friday, February 5th.
 The shares were sold at an average price of $269.11, for a total transaction of $310,014.72.
-Following the transaction, the executive vice president now directly owns 81,961 shares in the company, valued at $22,056,524.71.
+Following the sale, the executive vice president now owns 81,961 shares of the company’s stock, valued at approximately $22,056,524.71.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, CEO Daniel H. Schulman sold 10,000 shares of PayPal stock in a transaction that occurred on Tuesday, February 16th.
+The shares were sold at an average price of $304.32, for a total transaction of $3,043,200.00.
+Following the sale, the chief executive officer now directly owns 150,568 shares in the company, valued at approximately $45,820,853.76.
 The disclosure for this sale can be found here.
-Insiders have sold 247,350 shares of company stock valued at $65,644,738 over the last 90 days.
-0.12% of the stock is currently owned by insiders.
+Insiders sold a total of 247,350 shares of company stock worth $65,644,738 over the last three months.
+Corporate insiders own 0.12% of the company’s stock.

-PayPal (NASDAQ:PYPL) last announced its earnings results on Wednesday, February 3rd.
-The credit services provider reported $1.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.00 by $0.08.
-PayPal had a return on equity of 18.31% and a net margin of 15.48%.
-The business had revenue of $6.12 billion during the quarter, compared to analysts’ expectations of $6.09 billion.
-During the same quarter last year, the business posted $0.86 earnings per share.
-The company’s quarterly revenue was up 23.3% on a year-over-year basis.
-As a group, sell-side analysts expect that PayPal Holdings, Inc. will post 2.8 earnings per share for the current fiscal year.
+PayPal (NASDAQ:PYPL) last issued its quarterly earnings results on Wednesday, February 3rd.
+The credit services provider reported $1.08 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.00 by $0.08.
+The firm had revenue of $6.12 billion for the quarter, compared to analyst estimates of $6.09 billion.
+PayPal had a net margin of 15.48% and a return on equity of 18.31%.
+PayPal’s quarterly revenue was up 23.3% compared to the same quarter last year.
+During the same period last year, the company posted $0.86 EPS.
+On average, sell-side analysts predict that PayPal Holdings, Inc. will post 2.8 EPS for the current fiscal year.

+PYPL has been the topic of several research analyst reports.
+Citigroup boosted their price objective on PayPal from $310.00 to $350.00 and gave the company a “buy” rating in a research report on Friday, February 12th.
+Oddo Bhf initiated coverage on PayPal in a research report on Wednesday, April 7th.
+They issued an “outperform” rating on the stock.
+Susquehanna Bancshares boosted their price objective on PayPal from $300.00 to $330.00 and gave the company a “positive” rating in a research report on Friday, February 12th.
+Raymond James boosted their price objective on PayPal from $296.00 to $333.00 and gave the company an “outperform” rating in a research report on Friday, February 12th.
+Finally, Macquarie boosted their target price on PayPal from $262.00 to $300.00 and gave the stock an “outperform” rating in a research report on Thursday, February 4th.
+Six investment analysts have rated the stock with a hold rating, thirty-five have issued a buy rating and one has given a strong buy rating to the company.
+The company currently has an average rating of “Buy” and a consensus price target of $279.00.

 PayPal Holdings, Inc operates as a technology platform and digital payments company that enables digital and mobile payments on behalf of consumers and merchants worldwide.
 Its payment solutions include PayPal, PayPal Credit, Braintree, Venmo, Xoom, Hyperwallet, and iZettle products.
 The company's payments platform allows consumers to send and receive payments, withdraw funds to their bank accounts, and hold balances in their PayPal accounts in various currencies.